diamonddev107/TribDefi/readme.md

 ```

-Load the first three accounts with Kovan Eth from the [faucet](https://faucet.kovan.network/).
+Load the account with Kovan Eth from the [faucet](https://faucet.kovan.network/).

 ```bash